Bible Presbyterian Church: Origin

-The Bible Presbyterian Church was formed in 1937, predominantly through the efforts of such conservative Presbyterian clergymen as Carl McIntire, J. Oliver Buswell and Allan MacRae.
-Francis Schaeffer was the first minister to be ordained in the new denomination.
+The Bible Presbyterian Church (BPC) was formed in 1937, predominantly through the efforts of such conservative Presbyterian clergymen as Carl McIntire, J. Oliver Buswell and Allan MacRae.
+Francis Schaeffer was the first minister to be ordained in the new denomination (1938).
 The First General Synod of the Bible Presbyterian Church was held in 1938 in Collingswood, New Jersey.

-The Bible Presbyterian Church broke from the Orthodox Presbyterian Church in 1937, the latter formed slightly earlier in 1936 and a continuation of the Presbyterian Church of America (not to be confused with the similar but later Presbyterian Church in America).
-The name had to be changed because of a successful lawsuit in civil court by the mainline denomination regarding name infringement – a trademark-violation issue.
-After the conservative faction had left the Presbyterian Church in the United States of America (PCUSA), considerable dissension became apparent among the conservatives themselves, and it became evident that there were two groups within the Orthodox Presbyterian Church.
-The first group was more closely bound to traditional modes of worship, theological formulations, and the like.
-This group held to the classic formulations of Reformed theology (as mediated through the Westminster Confession and the Catechisms) and piety, thus forming an "orthodox" faction.
+The Bible Presbyterian Church (BPC) and the Orthodox Presbyterian Church (OPC) split in 1937.
+The two groups were previously (in 1936) known as the Presbyterian Church of America (not to be confused with the similar but later Presbyterian Church in America).
+The name had to be abandoned because of a successful lawsuit in civil court by the mainline denomination regarding name infringement – a trademark-violation issue.
+After leaving the mainline Presbyterian Church in the United States of America (PCUSA), considerable dissension became apparent among the conservative separatists themselves, and it became evident that two separate denominations were forming.
+The OPC became identified by Reformed Orthodoxy, and a predominance of amillennial eschatology and leadership of professors at Westminster Seminary.
+The OPC held to a fundamentalism in doctrine but did not identify with the cultural fundamentalism that characterized the BPC and much of the evangelical world at that time.
+Machen tried to mediate between the two groups, but he fell ill and died in 1937.